-If you want to know if your HVAC system is efficient; if your building is leaking heat; or if your WHAT is WHAT – our commissioning team can use data and building science to give you the answer.
+If you want to know if your HVAC system is efficient; or if your building is leaking heat; our commissioning team can use data and building science to give you the answer.

 Building occupants account for 90% of costs.
 Which is why, after recently gaining my WELL Accredited Professional (WELL AP) certification, I have added another lens to my view of building sustainability.
 While commissioning is typically concerned with the hard costs of sustainability – energy, water, and waste – wellness, back-checked by a WELL certification, is more concerned about the human side of sustainability.
 The data proves that there’s a significant ROI for commercial real estate that invests in fresh air and sunshine in the workplace.
 Access to vegetation and nature improves productivity.
 Artwork and the right wall colors will alleviate stress.

 What architects, developers, and building owners/operators need to understand is that you don’t have to commission expensive equipment to make buildings healthier and/or WELL-certified.
 Adjusting lighting levels, repainting walls, taking water samples, bringing in plants, are each low-cost measures that are within reach of nearly every business and building owner.
 Small businesses and large businesses can take advantage of wellness strategies and incorporate biophilic design elements that contribute to improved wellness.